HanJuK/swe-oop-project/README.md

 # Software Engineering OOP Project
 A repository for school's Software Engineering course.
-(Fall 2022)
+(Fall 2022)</br>
+This project is a "Library Seat Reservation System" software engineering OOP project.

 This project consists of:
 - Requirement analysis